michelson/lazy_high_charts/README.md

 bundle install
 ```

-and add this in the application.js
+and add this in the application.js (or to the active_admin.js to use in Active Admin)

 ```js
 //= require jquery